ceejbot/thematic/README.md

 ## LICENSE

-This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the commun    ity, too.
+This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the community, too.
 See the license text for details.